Kennedy Baptist College strives to be at the cutting edge of secondary co-education. The facilities on Kennedy’s campus are testament to this.

 Principal Kennedy Baptist College

-A new indoor Sports Centre is currently under construction and due for completion in time for the 2017 academic year.
-The facility will include two basketball courts, that will also cater for netball, volleyball and badminton.
-The Centre will also have a main show court and retractable seating, a gymnasium and change room facilities.
+Open in March 2017, the new facility include two basketball courts, that will also cater for netball, volleyball and badminton.
+The Centre will have a main show court and retractable seating, a gymnasium and change room facilities.

 Completed in 2016, upgraded facilities include new open plan art studios catering for music and media students.
 Other Arts facilities include dance and drama studios; visual, ceramic and fashion arts rooms and a photography lab.

 Beedawong is Kennedy's modern cafeteria and dining room.
 Opened in 2014, the facility was named Beedawong, 'meaning & meeting place' in the Nyoongar Aboriginal language.
 The facility provides Kennedy's 1,200 students a place to meet and eat in community with one another and offers a range of nutritious and healthy meals, snacks and drinks.
 More information for parents detailing online ordering, payments and volunteering can be found in the Parent Information section of the website.

 Kennedy's 1,200 seat auditorium is a central feature of the College.
 The auditorium features a large stage suitable for a variety of performances and events and built in stage lighting, sound and audio-visual equipment.
 The auditorium hosts a variety of College events, classes and performances every week and is also available for hire for external events outside of school hours.
 Significant to the Auditorium are the 20 students who form part of the College Tech Team.
 These students take on the responsibility for running the sound, audio-visual and lighting for assemblies and other College events.
 For further information please contact Auditorium Manager Andrew Nightingale via email.